 Meet the Undergraduate Staff

 Hello!
 My name is Angie Shaw.
-I'm an English major on my third year here at CUI.
+I’m on my last year here at Concordia.
 I thought being a student would allow me a life of leisure filled with cat naps and TV, but writing for professors like Schmidt, Borst, Pierson, Armstrong, Brown, Garton, and Raghinaru have kept me busy.
 Fortunately, it was for a good cause.
 I was able to improve so much through writing for these and other professors, not because being an English major automatically makes me a better writer but because practice does make (at least close to) perfect!
-Writing is definitely a process, so come to the Writing Center and we'll help you along the way to becoming an awesome writer.
-If I'm not there you can safely assume I'm tucked away in bed watching Netflix, probably something starring Will Ferrell or Rowan Atkinson because their odd looking faces inexplicably make life better.
+Writing is definitely a process, so come to the Writing Center and we'll help you along your way to becoming an awesome writer.
+If I’m not at the Writing Center or working away in the library, I’m probably eating something, somewhere, and/or watching the newest episode of Rick and Morty.

 Hello!
 My name is Lauren Stevens and I am a senior psychology major/sociology minor.
 Some groups that I have been in or are currently involved with include being a PAL and a Student Activities Coordinator for LEAD.
 I absolutely love engaging with people.
 I am a member of the Psychology Honors Society PSI CHI, the secretary for the Honors Society of Omicron Delta Kappa, and the Vice President of the Psychology and Behavioral Science club that a fellow classmate and I founded last year.
 In my spare time I love to read, run, play volleyball, listen to music, hang out with friends, and write poetry.
 I have had the pleasure of studying under and writing for Bachman, Deen, Raghinaru, Francisco, Lu, and Flores, to name a few.
 Some of my strengths when writing include forming strong thesis statements, mastering organization/flow, incorporating appropriate grammar, and developing powerful conclusions.
 My hope for writers who visit the Writing Center is that they walk away feeling confident that a good paper is not out of reach.
 Hope to see you at the Writing Center!